 In Introduction to Psychology, students embark on an investigation of the study of human mind and behavior.
 There is an emphasis on scientific reasoning and analysis of complex human phenomena, as well as on the application of psychological concepts to real-world issues.
 Major themes of the course are the relationships between brain and behavior, body and mind, nature and nurture.
 The course focuses on the major subfields or paradigms, such as biological, behavioral, cognitive, positive and socio-cultural.
 This project-driven course challenges students to see the human experience from a variety of perspectives, and examines the variance of human experiences.

-This course introduces students to the theory of entrepreneurship and its practical implementation as well as an introduction to personal finances and business principles.
+This course introduces students to the theory of entrepreneurship and its practical implementation as well as social entrepreneurship and business principles.
 It focuses on different stages related to the entrepreneurial process, including business model innovation, monetization, and small business management.
 Additionally, students explore the traits of entrepreneurs through personal interviews, site visits, and presentations.
 Students will also develop skills in written business communication and oral presentations that allow students to integrate entrepreneurship concepts and interact with business experts.
-Students will prepare pitches, business plans, and marketing plans as well as propose and implement a pop-up business.
+Students will prepare pitches, business plans, and marketing plans as well as propose and implement a pop-up business.so

 This course provides an integrated learning experience in which students simultaneously acquire skills and knowledge in a Social Sciences domain (Economics) and in Mathematics (Statistics).
 Algebra II and a US History course are prerequisites.
 By examining conceptual and real-world economic concepts through the utilization of sound statistical practices, students will internalize the core principles of each field in a deep and lasting manner.
 The course, and this approach, provide a broad background for students who wish to pursue degrees in business or economics at the college level.
 The work of the course includes formal written assessments, informal class discussions of relevant real-world events, both current and historical, presentations on interdisciplinary projects and ongoing in-depth project work, leading to Capstone presentations.
 Examples of specific topics and activities include the fiscal policy, the minimum wage, graphing demand and supply curve shifts, the American financial system and liquidity, command vs. market economies, government’s role in the economy, and trade wars as well as historic economic events including the Great Depression and the financial crisis of 2008.